 - Three Card Poker

-If you’re looking for player-vs-player online poker games, those will be separate.
+If you’re looking for player-vs-player online poker games, those are separate.
 It’s worth mentioning that the state of Michigan has also legalized online poker and a few sites also offer it as an additional feature separate from Live Dealer poker games.

 Baccarat is another popular casino game and is commonly spread in Live Dealer studios.
 It’s easy to learn and simple to play, with participants having just three options to choose from on a given hand.
 After being dealt two cards it’s all about who gets closer to the elusive 9.

 Bet with the “player” – the “banker” – or for a “tie“… and that’s pretty much it!
-While the point of entry prices for baccarat in a brick-and-mortar setting may be a little pricey, we expect Michiganders will be able to play for as little as $1 per hand with online Live-Dealer play.
+While the point of entry prices for baccarat in a brick-and-mortar setting may be a little pricey, Michiganders can play for as little as $1 per hand with online Live-Dealer play.

-While the aforementioned games may be some of the most popular offerings, they won’t be the only offerings.
+While the aforementioned games maybe some of the most popular offerings, they won’t be the only offerings.
 Games like Progressive Slots and Casino Hold’em are available at several Michigan online casinos, and the selections are only expanding as the market grows.
 We’re excited to see what the operators bring to the table and will update this page accordingly as new games are introduced.

 Live Dealer games are 100% safe.
 They’re regulated, like all other iGaming in the state, by the Michigan Gaming Control Board.
 Playing a Live Dealer game is no less secure than taking a seat at a retail casino and playing there.

 Not at this time.
-As hiring dealers and hosting a live stream costs quite a bit of money, it’s unlikely that free to play Live Dealer games will be available in Michigan now or in the future.
-Generally speaking, Live Dealer games cost the casino money to facilitate, so it’s unlikely that they will offer them if they can’t recoup a rake.
+As hiring dealers and hosting a live stream costs quite a bit of money, it’s unlikely that free-to-play Live Dealer games will be available in Michigan now or in the future.
+Generally speaking, Live Dealer games take a good deal of overhead, so it’s unlikely that they will offer them if they can’t recoup a rake.

-While we won’t know for sure until they arrive, we can say it’s unlikely that they’ll run around the clock.
-In New Jersey most Live Dealer games are available for the majority of the day, 11am – 3am, with just a few off hours late at night and early in the morning.
+Some are, but not all of them.
+Live Dealer games require staffing, so not all of them are offered 24/7.
+It depends on the game.
+Most Live Dealer games are available for the majority of the day, 11 am – 3 am, with just a few off hours late at night and early in the morning.